squid-cache/squid-cache.github.io/Features/ConfigIncludes.rst

 With this feature available it permits the development of a library of configuration snippets to be easily shared between the squid user community.

 We hope to provide a repository of config examples for general use.
+Some work has been done towards this in the [[../../ConfigExamples|Config Examples]] section.

 ----
 CategoryFeature